Yes, but what time is it?

 - Don’t calculate.

-So: 23½° isn’t a steep angle.
-So let’s try something just less than 90°.
-That is a very steep angle indeed.
-(Not 90° exactly, because that goes exactly through the North Pole, which might make it a different kind of thing).
+So: 23½° isn’t a very steep angle.
+So let’s try an angle that is very nearly 90° but not quite.
+(I wanted to avoid having it 90° exactly, because that would take it exactly through the North Pole, which might make the motion a different kind of thing).

-Forget about the Sun for a moment.
-The question I am asking is “When something goes eastwards along a path that is inclined to the equator, and goes at a steady speed, does it always go eastwards at the same rate?”
+The question I am asking when trying to understand the obliquity of the ecliptic is “When something goes eastwards along a path that is inclined to the equator, and goes at a steady speed, does it always go eastwards at the same rate?”

-So now I imagine the surface of the Earth, and I imagine that I am travelling across it.
-To fix our ideas, let’s say that I’m travelling at 60 nautical miles per day, because the definition of a nautical mile conveniently says that 60 nautical miles equal one degree.
+So let’s forget about the Sun, because it is up in the sky and we don’t have many instincts about it.
+Let us stay on the surface of the Earth instead, and let’s imagine that I am travelling across it at a very steep angle.
+To make it seem more natural, I will go slower than the Sun.
+I will travelling at 60 nautical miles per day, which is a convenient number for story-telling because the definition of a nautical mile says that 60 nautical miles equal one degree.

-If I travel along the equator, then I travel 60 miles a day and I am 1° further east each day.
-So in that case, yes, my eastward motion is steady and unchanging.
+If I were to travel straight along the equator, then I would travel 60 miles a day and I am 1° further east each day.
+So in that case, yes, my eastward motion would be steady and unchanging.

-Now suppose that my route is tilted very nearly 90° relative to the equator.
-In that case I still travel 60 nautical miles on my first day, but it’s very nearly directly northwards; so I travel 60 nautical miles north and only a few inches to the east.
-My eastward movement is not more than a thousandth of a degree a day.
+But I am not travelling along the equator but along a route tilted very nearly 90° relative to it.
+In that case I will still travel 60 nautical miles on my first day, but it’s very nearly directly northwards; so my first day’s travel takes me 60 nautical miles north and only a few inches east.
+My eastward movement, my change of longitude, is not more than a thousandth of a degree a day.

-So – result 1 – near the equator (at the equinox), my eastward speed in longitude is less than my walking speed.
+So – result 1 – near the equator (which for the Sun, would be at the equinox), my eastward speed in longitude is less than my walking speed.

 Nothing much happens for the next few weeks.
 After just over 7 weeks I get to Greenwich.
 I am a yard or so to the east of the Greenwich meridian by then.
 Still I am going essentially northwards, and still my eastward speed is a tiny fraction of a degree per day.

 Finally, after almost three months, I get to the North Pole.
-Because of that slight eastward drift, I am not facing directly towards it.
-It is in front of me but several feet to the left of my path.
+Because of that slight eastward drift, I am not travelling directly towards it, but a little off to one side.
+The North Pole is ahead of me but several feet to the left of my path.

-As I walk past the North Pole, it moves, in a very few paces, from being in front of me to being directly to my left to being behind me.
-In those few paces, although I haven’t changed direction, my direction as measured by the Earth has changed from northward to eastward to southward.
-In those same few pages my longitude has changed from almost 0° east to 90° east to 180° east, as I continue my journey southwards towards the South Pole.
+That means that as I walk past the North Pole, it moves, in a very few paces, from being in front of me, to being directly to my left, to being behind me.
+In those few paces, although I haven’t changed direction, my direction of travel as measured by the Earth has changed from northward to eastward to southward.
+And in those same few paces my longitude has changed from almost 0° east to 90° east to 180° east, as my journey turns into a journey south towards the South Pole.

-So – result 2 – far from the equator (at the solstice), my eastward speed in longitude is more than my walking speed.
+So – result 2 – far from the equator (which, for the Sun, would be at the solstice), my eastward speed in longitude is more than my walking speed.

 Result 3: half way between, my eastward speed in longitude is not the same as my walking speed.
 It is less.

-All this – simply by making pictures in the head, without any calculation at all.
+I got all this simply by making pictures in the head, without any calculation at all.
 The pictures are easier to visualise if you look at a globe and see how the lines of longitude get closer together as you move away from the equator; but even without a globe, the imagination is not over-stretched.
+You could do it in the shower.

-Armed with these results, it is easy to go back to the real ecliptic, tilted at an angle of 23½°, and make some real calculations – now that we know that the calculations are worth making, and which calculations they are.
+Armed with these results, it is easier to go back to the real ecliptic, tilted at an angle of 23½°, and make some real calculations – easier because now we know that the calculations are worth making, and which calculations they are.
+So here goes:

 - When the ecliptic crosses the equator, at the equinoxes, the Sun is moving along the ecliptic at a steady speed of 0.983° per day.
 Because of the obliquity of the ecliptic, this means that it is travelling eastwards at 0.983 × cos(23½°) = 0.901° per day: eight hundredths of a degree slower.
-So the Earth needs to turn a little less before it catches up with the Sun at the end of the day: eight hundredths of a degree less, which saves about 20 seconds of time.
+Because the Sun is slower, the Earth needs to turn a little less before it catches up with it at the end of the day: eight hundredths of a degree less, which saves about 20 seconds of time.

 - When the ecliptic is as far as it can be from the equator, at the solstices, the Sun is moving along the ecliptic at a steady speed of 0.983° per day.
 Because it is not at the equator but 23½° north (or south) of it, this means that the Sun is travelling eastwards at 0.983 ÷ cos(23½°) = 1.072° per day: nine hundredths of a degree faster.
 So the Earth needs to turn a little more before it catches up with the Sun at the end of the day: nine hundredths of a degree less, which takes an extra 21 seconds of time.

 So the obliquity of the ecliptic means that the noon-to-noon ‘day’ is 21 seconds longer than 24 hours in December and June and 20 seconds shorter than 24 hours in March and September.
-This doesn’t sound like much but it goes on day after day, and it adds up.
+Twenty-odd seconds don’t sound like much, but they add up, day after day.
 At worst, the accumulated difference between clock time and sun time can add up to almost 10 minutes.

-(Why did I like the bonus result about what happens half way?
-Because many published descriptions of the Equation of Time say that the effect of the obliquity is “a sine wave”, meaning that it is exactly symmetrical and will be zero when we are half way between a solstice and an equinox – and now, without any calculation at all, I have proved them wrong.
+(Why did I want to point out the bonus result about what happens half way?
+Because many published descriptions of the Equation of Time say that the effect of the obliquity is “a sine wave”, meaning that it is exactly symmetrical and therefore will be zero when we are half way between a solstice and an equinox.
+Now, without any calculation at all, I have proved them wrong.
 Mathematicians love not having to calculate things.)

 The 10-minute variation is a big one and it makes a big difference on the sundial.